-Related, there has been renewed attention to enabling robots to interpret natural language instructions that command navigation [4, 7, 22, 29, 30] and manipulation [15, 31, 34, 42] through symbol grounding and semantic parsing methods.
-While most existing grounded language acquisition methods abstract away perception by assuming a known symbolic world model, other work jointly reasons over language and sensing [8, 10, 14, 28] for instruction following.
-Meanwhile, multimodal learning methods have been proposed that use language and vision to formulate spatialsemantic maps of a robot's environment [13, 36, 44, 50] and to learn object manipulation policies [41].
-Particularly relevant to our work, Sung, Jin, and Saxena [41] learn a neural embedding of text, vision, and motion trajectories to transfer manipulation plans between similarly operating objects.
-Kollar, Krishnamurthy, and Strimel [23] extend their framework that jointly learns a semantic parsing of language and vision [25] to enable robots to learn object and spatial relation classifiers from textual descriptions paired with images.
-We similarly use language and vision in a joint learning framework, but for the challenging task of learning object articulation in terms of kinematic motion models.
-Beyond robotics, there is a long history of work that exploits the complementary nature of vision and language in the context of multiview learning, dating back to the seminal SHRDLU program [46].
-This includes work for such tasks as image and video caption synthesis [19, 33, 43, 47], largevocabulary object retrieval [11], visual coreference resolution [24, 37], and visual question-answering [2].
-Particularly related with our work are methods that use instructional videos paired with language (text or speech) for weakly supervised learning [27, 49], extracting procedural knowledge [39], and identifying manipulating actions [1, 41].
+Related, there has been renewed attention to enabling robots to interpret natural language instructions that command navigation [4, 7, 24, 32, 34] and manipulation [17, 35, 38, 47] through symbol grounding and semantic parsing methods.
+While most existing grounded language acquisition methods abstract away perception by assuming a known symbolic world model, other work jointly reasons over language and sensing [9, 12, 16, 33] for instruction following.
+Meanwhile, multimodal learning methods have been proposed that use language and vision to formulate spatial-semantic maps of a robot's environment [15, 40, 49, 56] and to learn object manipulation policies [46].
+Particularly relevant to our work, Sung et al [46] learn a neural embedding of text, vision, and motion trajectories to transfer manipulation plans between similarly operating objects.
+Kollar et al [25] extend their framework that jointly learns a semantic parsing of language and vision [27] to enable robots to learn object and spatial relation classifiers from textual descriptions paired with images.
+We similarly use language and vision in a joint learning framework, but for the challenging task of learning object articulation in